 Halloween Treat #2: Halloween Toast

 These have been in a classic in my house for years and my girls love them each time we make them.
-You can find the full info on how to make them right here.
+For each of these, start with a piece of lightly toasted bread.

 Healthy Halloween Treat #3: Eyes Snack Bar